 - Don’t put anything in their mouth, and be sure they are breathing normally after the seizure.

-- During non-convulsive seizures, make sure the person doesn’t do anything dangerous during the episode or in the moments of confusion afterward.
+- During non-convulsive seizures, make sure the person doesn’t do anything dangerous.
+Both during the episode or in the moments of confusion afterward.
 Remove any objects from their hands, and gently try to encourage them to sit down until the seizure is over.

-Kuzniecky says it may be necessary to call 911 depending on the kind of seizure, but again, check with your roommate about what’s normal to avoid overreacting.
+Kuzniecky says it may be necessary to call 911 depending on the kind of epileptic seizures.
+But again, check with your roommate about what’s normal to avoid overreacting.
 Preston, for example, advised her roommates not to call 911 unless her a seizure lasted longer than 60-90 seconds, as hers typically lasted about 30 seconds.

 “More often than not, I’ve had a seizure around a roommate or two, and they do get nervous and call 911 anyway, which is fine and understandable,” Preston says.
 “A lot of people don’t know how to react when they see someone have a seizure, and it can get scary.”